 Use Alternative Fuel Sources

 Do you have alternative heating methods you can use?
-Instead of propane for your heating appliances, in the meantime, appliances, you can opt for wood or coal.
+Instead of propane for your heating appliances, in the meantime, appliances, you can opt for wood, coal, or even an electric water heater.
 Just ensure sufficient ventilation due to the risk of carbon monoxide poisoning.

 As mentioned above, a minimum of 20% is the recommended propane tank level.
 Having a propane tank below 20 percent can result in several problems.
 And this is something you want to avoid.
 Next time, make sure to re-order before it hits this level.